AliFatahadoost/JaliFrame-Stand-Alone/README.md

 2         | 102         |    1     |     0      |     0      |     0
 ```

-Permissions are enforced at the API level.
+Permissions are enforced by the backend.

-That matters because hiding a button in JavaScript is not authorization.
+Hiding a button in JavaScript is not an authorization mechanism.

-The server checks the permission before executing the requested operation.
+The API checks the user's permissions before allowing the requested operation.

 ---

 # Server-Side HTML Trimming

-Jali Frame also applies permissions to HTML before the page reaches the browser.
+Jali Frame can also remove unauthorized HTML before the response reaches the browser.

-For example:
+Example:

 ```html
 <div